jfmengels/blog/content/blog/elm-review-v2/index.md

 - [Report functions/types that are exposed but are never used in the project](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/NoUnused-Exports)
 - [Report unused modules](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/NoUnused-Modules)
 - Report unused fields in records
-- If you generate a file containing the list of CSS classes next to your configuration, report the ones that are never used.
 - Report when `Html.lazy` is used incorrectly
 - Report when a variable that should contain all the possible variants of a custom type is missing a variant
 - Report when a module uses another module's `update` function but not the `subscription` function
+- Report unused CSS classes from your CSS files (would require you to generate an Elm file from the CSS files in the configuration folder)

 ## Reporting errors for elm.json